Why Do Birds Go Down Chimneys?

 A CCTV inspection is carried out to ensure that all the debris has been cleared.
 Finally, a smoke test is performed to confirm the correct draw is available to the fire.
 A successful test means that there is a smooth passage for the products of combustion to evacuate freely, with the nest no longer serving as an obstruction.

 We have removed numerous birds and squirrels safely from chimneys.
-See a bird release in our video.

 How Do I Stop Birds Nesting In My Chimney?